aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

 {{% alert color="primary" %}}

 Please don't call the [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class' [**protect**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/protect) method when using the [**protection**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/protection) property.
 Also, save the file to Excel97To2003 or Xlsx format because the advanced protection settings are only supported by Excel XP and later versions.

 {{% /alert %}}

 ### **Cell Locking Issue**

-If you want to restrict users from editing cells the cells must be locked before any protection settings are applied.
+If you want to restrict users from editing cells, the cells must be locked before any protection settings are applied.
 Otherwise, the cells can be edited even if the worksheet is protected.
 In Microsoft Excel XP, cells can be locked through the following dialog:

 |**Dialog to lock cells in Excel XP**|
 | :- |
 |![todo:image_alt_text](advanced-protection-settings-since-excel-xp_1.png)|

 It is possible to lock cells using the Aspose.Cells for Python via .NET API too.
-Each cell can get [**Style**](https://reference.aspose.com/cells/python-net/aspose.cells/style) formatting that contains a Boolean property, [**is_locked**](https://reference.aspose.com/cells/python-net/aspose.cells/style/is_locked).
+Each cell has a [**Style**](https://reference.aspose.com/cells/python-net/aspose.cells/style) formatting that contains a Boolean property, [**is_locked**](https://reference.aspose.com/cells/python-net/aspose.cells/style/is_locked).
 Set the [**is_locked**](https://reference.aspose.com/cells/python-net/aspose.cells/style/is_locked) property to **true** or **false** to lock or unlock the cell.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Protection-and-unprotection-LockCell-1.py" >}}